bgoonz/web-dev-notes-resource-site/2-content/work-life/Open-Source/Starting an Open Source Project.md

 **People**

-If you’re an individual:
+If you're an individual:

 You've talked to the legal department and/or understand the IP and open source policies of your company (if you're an employee somewhere)

-If you’re a company or organization:
+If you're a company or organization:

 You've talked to your legal department